Kalamazoo County Clerk/Register Office

 - Tabulate the ballot

-What are the computers used in many precincts?
+What are the computers used in the precincts?

 - First Tuesday after the first Monday in May